 This follows a similar process to remortgaging a residential property.
 Your broker can source the best deals for your business and discuss the loan with you to determine the option best suited to your investment and/or business needs, including custom terms and interest rates.

-You can refinance upwards from £25,000.
-Usually, interest rates are variable based on either the Bank of England Base Rate (BBR) or the lenders Standard Variable Rate (SVR).
+You can refinance upwards of £25,000.
+Usually, interest rates are variable based on either the Bank of England Base Rate (BBR) or the lender's Standard Variable Rate (SVR).
 Rates are typically negotiated depending on your risk profile and the sector of the business occupying the commercial property.

 The majority of commercial mortgages come with a lender arrangement fee, typically 1-2% of the loan amount, and there may also be charges for valuations and legal work.
 Currently, the maximum loan to value (LTV) for a commercial remortgage is 75%.
 You can find out more about our exclusive rates and fees here.

 Pros and Cons of Commercial Remortgages

 While refinancing your commercial mortgage offers several great benefits, including more competitive loan terms, the ability to raise capital quickly for investments, and improving cash flow, there are some drawbacks that are important to consider.
 This includes your business taking on additional debt, the fees associated with ending your current financing, and additional fees associated with starting a new mortgage.

 Our mortgage brokers will help you evaluate these to give you a clear idea of the impact of commercial remortgaging for your business,. including This includes discussing elements such as broker fees, legal costs, valuation fees, fees associated with your current financing deal and more.
 We aim to help you make a fully informed decision to help your business grow.

 Essentially, a business can borrow as much as necessary, from upwards of £25,000, as long as it meets lender affordability calculations.